alexchenhz/salary-negotation/README.md

 - Each time step an employer doesn't have an employee it gets a penalty
 - Offers with deadlines (2 full iterations of all agents?)

+Rewards

+1. At each step, the agent can choose an action

 ## Agents

 Start with stable baselines RL algorithms (ex: PPO).